ashutosh-roy/Tinkering_With_Code/theory/Array/Subarray.md

 ____

-> Scenario 2 : for arrays with elements having -ve values, use hashmap with prefix sum
+> Scenario 2 : Find longest subarray with sum 'K', for arrays with elements having -ve values

 ##### Psuedocode